Royal-Navy/design-system/packages/docs-site/src/library/pages/components/sidebar.md

 ---
 title: Sidebar
-description: An application sidebar using icons and indicators on the left of the screen
+description: An application sidebar using icons and indicators on the left of the screen.
+header: true
 ---

 import { Icons, Sidebar, Tab, TabSet } from '@royalnavy/react-component-library'